KI7MT/wspr-analytics/experiments/README.md

 ## Running The Tests

-The first two tests will illistrate the speed increase in using [Apache Arrow][] to process both CSV and [Apache Parquet][] compressed binaries.
+The first two tests will illustrate the speed increase by using [Apache Arrow][] to process both CSV and [Apache Parquet][] compressed binaries.
 The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying